 This drink is great any time, but I really enjoyed it when I was sick with a cold.
 This recipe is mild, but I like a lot of ginger and add more.
-You don't use powdered whey, but instead make your own fresh whey from yogurt.
+Powdered whey cannot be used.
+Instead, make your own fresh whey from whole, plain yogurt.
 Line a strainer with a dish cloth and place it over a bowl.
 Pour in some yogurt and let the liquid whey (yellow liquid) drip out over 24 hours.
 Whey has beneficial lacto-bacteria which helps make the soda bubbly.
-What you have left is a lovely yogurt cheese.
+What you have left is a lovely yogurt cheese which can be eaten.
 The liquid whey can be stored in a jar in the fridge for a few months.

 1 inch piece of fresh ginger, grated

 1/4 cup fresh lemon juice (from 1-2 lemons)

 1/4 cup raw honey (has its own batch of probiotics!)